 AT 421 Special Topics in Athletic Training

 An in-depth examination of specific areas and current issues in the field of athletic training.
+Students will engage in professional research and presentation.
 Prerequisite: AT 365.
-3:0 3
+3:0:3

 AT 450 Phase VII Competencies in Athletic Training